You can configure authentication policies to use incoming user identifiers at request time.

 If you want the policy engine to derive the incoming user ID from the originating SAML 2.0 or WS-Federation authentication request, select Context.

 Select an attribute of the incoming user ID from the

 Note: If you have selected Context in the previous step, select Requested User to derive the incoming user ID from the Subject element, the username parameter, or the login_hint parameter in the SAML 2.0, WS-Federation, or OpenID Connect authentication request, respectively.

 During runtime, if a request does not originate from a SAML 2.0, WS-Federation, or OpenID Connect authentication request, or if the SAML 2.0, WS-Federation, or OpenID Connect authentication request does not include the optional Subject element, username parameter, or login_hint parameter, the policy engine advances without providing username information to the authentication source.

-Optional: Select User ID Authenticated to add a parameter
+Select the User ID Authenticated check

 - On the Incoming User ID dialog, click Done.